 NorthShore - Edward-Elmhurst Health

-1301 Central Street

-Evanston, IL 60201

-See attached list of reporting hospitals through

-See attached list of reporting hospitals 0
+1201 Control Stroot

-1301 Central StreetEvanston, IL 60201See attached list of reporting hospitals 1301 Central Street Evanston, IL 60201 See attached list of reporting hospitals through

-- 1. Attach a copy of each Hospital Financial Assistance Application form used during the reporting period.
-If more than one form was used, identify the date any amended form was adopted. - 2.
-Attach a copy of the Presumptive Eligibility Policy in effect during the reporting period, which shall identify each of the criteria used by the hospital to determine whether a patient is presumptively eligible for Hospital Financial Assistance. - 3.
-Provide the following Hospital Financial Assistance statistics for the hospital during the reporting period:

-ncial Assistance Applications submitted to the h e, during the most recent fiscal year: a) 22,687 - ncial Assistance Applications the hospital appro- blicy during the most recent fiscal year: b) 43,983 - ncial Assistance Applications the hospital appro- blicy during the most recent fiscal year: c) 21,319 D) The number of Hospital Fina the most recent fiscal year: ncial Assistance Applications denied by the hos pital during d) 1,234 E) The total dollar amount of fir the most recent fiscal year ba nancial assistance provided by the hospital durin sed on actual cost of care: e) \$

-4. If the Reporting Hospital annually files a Community Benefits Plan Report with the Office of the Attorney General pursuant to the Community Benefits Act, the Hospital Financial Assistance Report shall be filed at the same time as the Community Benefits Plan Report is filed each year.
+Mailing Address: 100 i Geriliai Glieet City, State, Zip: Evanston, IL 60201 F Reporting Period: See attached list of reporting hospitals through axpayer Number: See attached list of reporting hospitals 1 7 ••• 1. each Hospital Financial Assistance Application form used during the reporting as used, identify the date any amended form was adopted. period.
+If more 2. the Presumptive Eligibility Policy in effect during the reporting period, which ed by the hospital to determine whether a patient is presumptively eligible for F • 3.
+Provide the follo wing Hospital Financial Assistance statistics for the hospital during the reporting ng period: of Hospital Financial Assistance Applications submitted to the hospital, te and incomplete, during the most recent fiscal year: a) of Hospital Financial Assistance Applications the hospital approved under ive Eligibility Policy during the most recent fiscal year: b) 43,983 of Hospital Financial Assistance Applications the hospital approved outside ive Eligibility Policy during the most recent fiscal year: c) 21,319 of Hospital Financial Assistance Applications denied by the hospital during ent fiscal year: d) lar amount of financial assistance provided by the hospital during ent fiscal year based on actual cost of care: e) \$ 53,986, 030 munity Benefits Plan Report with the Office of the Attorney General pursuant to the Community Benefits Act, the Hospital Financial Assistance Report shall be filed at the same time as the Community Benefits Plan Report is filed each year.
 All records and certifications required to be filed under this Part in conjunction with the filing of its Community Benefits Report as required by the Community Benefits Act shall be submitted to:

+4. If the Reporting Hospital annually files a Com-